whaynes/STCW23/jekyll/assessments/Engine/OICEW-6-1B.md

 <!--rowstart-->

-[Identify](guidelines#identify) fire pumps and associated controls available in machinery spaces
+{% do Identify, identify %} fire pumps and associated controls available in machinery spaces

 <!--cellbreak-->